SPECIAL REPORT-Pandemic exposes systemic staffing problems at U.S. nursing homes

 California requires its 1,200 nursing homes to provide 3.5 hours of daily direct care, part of a 2017 law setting some of the highest standards nationally.
 If applied nationwide, about 37% of nursing homes would fail to meet that requirement, according to the Reuters analysis, which examined federal data on staffing during the last quarter of 2019 for nearly 15,000 nursing homes.
 About a third of California homes don't meet the state's own staffing standards because regulators last year granted them exemptions from requirements for overall staffing or for certain positions.
 The state said it granted some waivers because of workforce shortages.

-Some experts blame nursing homeowners, mostly for-profit companies, for skimping on staff to make more money.
+Some experts blame nursing home owners, mostly for-profit companies, for skimping on staff to make more money.
 Harrington, the UCSF nursing professor, called industry complaints about government funding "nonsense," arguing that major companies would leave the business if it were unprofitable.
+IN THE DARK

 When outbreaks hit, some nursing home managers pressured sick workers to show up unless they had a positive coronavirus test, or to return to work before the recommended self-quarantine period, five workers at four facilities said.
 Nursing assistant Gabby Niziolek, 20, said she started feeling sick in late March during a shift at Plaza Healthcare and Rehabilitation Center in Elizabeth, New Jersey.
 Some co-workers had started feeling ill, she said, and she noticed residents losing their appetite and turning a pallid color.